-I am serving up comfort food realness today.
+I am serving up comfort food realness today with a broccoli cheddar brown rice casserole.
 Comfort food because: hello, cheesy casserole!
 And realness because there are no cans of soup or blocks of faux cheese involved.
-It takes a little more time to make your own cheese sauce, but trust me, it’s completely worth it.
+It takes a little more time to make your own cheese sauce, but trust me, it's completely worth it.

 This Broccoli Cheddar Brown Rice Casserole was not inspired by a casserole at all, but by Rice-A-Roni.
 Or maybe Uncle Ben's.
 I don't know!
 But growing up, my mom would always make broccoli cheese rice from a box.
 That was one of my favorite side dishes, even if the cheese was powdered and the broccoli was microscopic.
 I didn't care!
 I was making a cheese sauce for mac & cheese several weeks ago and started thinking about that rice and wondering if I could make my own version of that rice using a homemade cheese sauce.
 Although I took the extra step of baking it, you could also just serve it right out of the pot—that works too!